-As Greece’s largest and most populous island, Create has something for everyone.
+As Greece’s largest and most populous Greek island, Crete has something for everyone.
 Depending on what area you explore, you’ll uncover archaeological sites and museums, peaceful harbors, scenic nature trails, and everything in between.
 Spring is a particularly pleasant season to visit, as winter weather is replaced by warm breezes and blossoming gardens.

 When To Visit Crete And How Long To Stay